 Personal safety steps

 Assess your space: Lock doors, remove hazards.
 Reach out to one safe person.
 Practice one grounding tool twice daily.
 If substances are an issue, secure them or seek immediate support.
+These steps prioritize physical and emotional safety.
+Creating a secure base is the foundation for further work.

 Preparing for a first appointment

 Research local therapists or hotlines.
 Jot down key concerns: Symptoms, history, goals.
 Bring a support person if helpful.
 Remember, the first step is brave—help is available.
+Preparation reduces anxiety about the unknown.
+Knowing what to expect makes the process smoother.

 Myths & Facts